Code-Institute-Submissions/MS1-WakeToWonderBand-Site/README.md

 ## Acknowledgements

+- Navigation used with Bootstrap, Img Carousel used with Bootstrap, Band section used from Bootstrap with Custom CSS, Band image used with Bootstrap, Video section embeded from you tube, Contact adapted from W3Schools
 - I found the responsive form to submit from W3Schools as shown above in Technologies used section
 - Huge thank you to 'Oluwafemi Medale' my mentor for all the help with this project
 - I would just like to say a big thank you to the Band itself, Adam Boyd, Grant Coetzee, Werner Ainslie & Graeme Swale - this project is for educational purposes only.
 This is a factual Band, they have now parted but I have full permission and references are available on request.